forando/backstage-agent/README.md

     - The found documents and the query are piped through `anthropic.claude-3-5-sonnet-20240620-v1:0` to get an answer.
     - The `Bedrock Agent` has a set of preconfigured actions that it can perform by invoking __Action Performer__ lambda function.
 For example, it can check that Backstage links are not broken before returning them to the user.

-__Question:__ why to assemble all chunks from `search_index.json` together?

-__Answer:__ this allows to store the document in the OpenSearch as a single entity.
-When a request comes in, OpenSearch returns the whole document and not only parts of it.
-We then pipe entire document through `anthropic.claude-3-5-sonnet-20240620-v1:0` model as a context that is used for the answer.
-This is useful when the user asks a question that spans multiple subheadings.

-`note:` Bedrock actually also splits the document into chunks, but it is configured to be much larger than the original subheadings.

 ## Installation

 ### Pre-requisites